Carprofen for Dogs - Everything You Need To Know!

 Carprofen's Metabolism and Excretion in Canine Bodies

-Once administered, Carprofen is absorbed into the bloodstream and starts working relatively quickly, usually within 1 to 2 hours.
-It’s primarily metabolized in the liver, where it’s broken down and prepared for excretion.
+Once administered, Carprofen is absorbed into the bloodstream and starts working relatively quickly, usually within 1 to 3 hours, but a noticeable clinical response can vary by dog and condition.

 This process is generally efficient in healthy dogs, but it's important to consider that dogs with liver or kidney issues may metabolize and excrete the drug more slowly.
 This is why regular monitoring and veterinary guidance are essential, especially if your dog is on Carprofen for an extended period.